blackbirdcrew/BLOG/_posts/2019-08-31-Integrating-Salesforce-And-Whatsapp.md

 - Relationship to the object that we'll be using to exchange messages.
 In this example we'll be linking the message to both Lead and Account.
 This relationship must be set according to your requirements.

 ## Now let's create the Salesforce chat page .
 First, the controller that provides minimal functionality.
+Our goal here is to be able to send and see existing messages that are related to this record.
 Keep in mind that it should be expanded and changed according to your requirements.
 ```java
 public with sharing class WhatsAppController {